 - Why go fragrance free - from the Invisible Disabilities Association

-- Information and resources on Scents in the Workplace from two universities that have tackled this issue:
+- Information and resources on Scents in the Workplace by the University of British Columbia

 - A Consumer Guide to Fragrance Allergies - on the Perfume.com website.
 This company sells perfumes online, however the guide has some useful information as well as links to more information.